WEIGHTED BLANKETS FOR ADHD OR ADD

 WEIGHTED BLANKETS FOR ADHD

 An alternative approach rapidly gaining popularity is the use of weighted blankets as a calm-inducing form of treatment.
 The use of weight as a therapeutic technique is associated with relatively low risk and is accessible at a low cost in comparison to other treatment options.
-Clinically referred to as deep-touch therapy, the use of items such as weighted blankets brings to mind an image swaddling or wrapping a young child in a blanket to promote a sense of security and serenity.
+Clinically referred to as deep-touch therapy, the use of weighted blankets brings to mind an image swaddling or wrapping a young child in a blanket to promote a sense of security and serenity.
 Studies indicate two very different forms of touch exist: light touch tends to alert the central nervous system whereas deep, or pressured, touch calms and relaxes.
 Gently-applied, deep pressure encourages the body’s production of serotonin, which in turn elevates a person’s mood.
 The serotonin is converted by the body into melatonin prompting tiredness and sleep in a natural pattern – essentially, this deep pressure promotes the brain and body to work together to function on a self-regulated sleep cycle.

 While the qualities exhibited by an individual with ADHD may lead one to believe it is exclusively a childhood disorder, it is important to note adults can also be subject to symptomology characteristic of ADHD.
 There is a tendency toward inattentiveness rather than hyperactivity, and as much as 80 percent of adults with ADHD experience disordered sleep.
 As a treatment option, weighted blankets could provide an adult with similar feelings of calmness and relaxation.
 Sleep of increased quality and length could then, in turn, improve daily functioning.